 PhD and Postdoc positions available due to the ERC Advanced Grant of Kjeld Eikema

-There are several PhD (4 year) and Postdoc (2-3 year) positions available starting in the summer of 2016 and later.
+There are several PhD (4 year) and Postdoc (2-3 year) positions available.
 We are looking for enthusiastic and ambitious people; please look here for more information.

 PhD positions at the Advanced Research Center for Nanolithography working with VU physicists: